bolu-atx/crocket/README.md

     * Manager executes all buy and sell orders received from tradebot.

-***DO NOT RUN THE TRADEBOT WITH THE CURRENT CONFIGURATION
-***The tradebot currently uses my credentials and will make real trades with my Bittrex account.

 ## How to run

 1. Open a new screen.